 While they are free from care.”
 (544-655)

 Achilles’ madness, his rage, has run its course.
 Expunged by the pity that he feels in Book 24 and acceptance of the ransom for Hector’s corpse, Achilles figuratively and literally reintegrates into Greek society.
 He will once again play by the rules of the civilization that Ajax accused him of ignoring in Book 9.
 By accepting this ransom, Achilles accepts the blood money in Ajax’s analogy.
-Achilles once more lives within the community of men, and Hector’s psuchē proceeds to its proper place in the underworld.
-The society of Greeks, Trojans, and the civilized order of the cosmos may now continue under the watchful eye of Zeus.
+Achilles once more lives within the community of men, and Hector’s psuchē continues to its proper place in the underworld.
+The society of Greeks, Trojans, and the civilized order of the cosmos may now resume under the watchful eye of Zeus.

 [1] Homer.
 The Essential Homer: Selections from the Iliad and the Odyssey.
 Stanley Lombardo (trans., ed.).
 Hackett (2000).